 - Snipping the frenum (sometimes referred to as ‘frenotomy’) of neonates.

 - Surgical revision of the frenum (sometimes referred to as ‘frenectomy’, ‘frenulectomy’, or ‘frenuloplasty’)

 - Revision of the frenum by laser with a local or topical anaesthetic.

 All these methods are equally successful when used in appropriate circumstances.

 Consequences of untreated tongue-tie:

-Many suffer in silence the multiple difficulties, which derive from having a tongue which cannot move freely.
+Many suffer in silence the multiple difficulties, which derive from having a tongue that cannot move freely.
 There are infants who cannot suck, toddlers who cannot chew, children who cannot lick ice creams, and children and adults who are disadvantaged by their poor speech.

 The consequences of an untreated Tongue Tie can be many and varied, depending largely on the age of the subject and the severity of the condition.
-The demands made on us increase, as we grow older, and our environment becomes less forgiving of mistakes.
+The demands made on our increase, as we grow older, and our environment becomes less forgiving of mistakes.
 Delay in treatment, therefore, can have very negative consequences.

 For Children & Teens